Self-Driving Cars in Las Vegas, Nevada

 Yes, self-driving cars are legal in Nevada.

-You must get a permit from the Nevada DMV to operate a fully self-driving vehicle, like a robotaxi, mini-shuttle, or autonomous delivery vehicle.
+You must obtain a permit from the Nevada DMV to operate a fully self-driving vehicle, such as a robotaxi, mini-shuttle, or autonomous delivery vehicle.

 Accidents: Who is liable?

-Currently, in the case of a motor vehicle accident, most of the liability is on the driver who committed the traffic infraction and, as a result, caused an accident.
-With fully autonomous vehicles (vehicles without a driver), the liability shifts to the other parties - the vehicle owner or vehicle service operator with liability insurance.
+Currently, in a motor vehicle accident, most liability lies with the driver who committed the traffic infraction and caused the accident.
+With fully autonomous vehicles (vehicles without a driver), the liability shifts to the other parties—the vehicle owner or vehicle service operator with liability insurance.
 Often, the vehicle owner and service operator are the same entity (e.g., Waymo robotaxi).

 Self-driving cars and data